czp3009/DataValidateFix/README.md

 * Sound(i don't find the block class)

 # Script fix
+## NaN value

 If script in ProgramBlock try to pass float.NaN to property of those fixed block, value of that property will be reset to minimum legal value.

 For example, player run such code in game: